Dang-Hoang-Tung/Text-chunking-TTS/README.md

 ### 3.3.
 The chunking heuristics

+To chunk the text, we take these steps:

-- Split into paragraphs using blank lines.
+- Split the text into paragraphs using blank lines.
 Paragraphs are hard boundaries (no chunk crosses them).
 - Within each paragraph, we:
   - Split into sentences using major punctuations (`.`, `?`, `!`) as sentence ending characters.
   - If a sentence is ≤ 200 characters, we emit it as a chunk with rule: "sentence".